 abrdn Life is a private limited company.
-The Company is a wholly owned subsidiary of Aberdeen Asset Management plc (AAM) plc and is incorporated and domiciled in England.
-AAM is a wholly owned subsidiary of abrdn plc.
+The Company is a wholly owned subsidiary of abrdn Holdings Limited (aHL) and is incorporated and domiciled in England. aHL is a wholly owned subsidiary of abrdn plc.
+The Group's business is structured around three types of businesses (Investments, Adviser and interactive investor) which are focused on the changing needs of clients. abrdn Life sits in the Investments business.

 The ordinary shares of abrdn plc are listed on the London Stock Exchange.
 Further information on the business of abrdn Group is available in the abrdn plc Annual report and accounts.
-The Company is authorised by the Prudential Regulation Authority (PRA), 20 Moorgate, London, EC2R 6DA and regulated by the Financial Conduct Authority (FCA), 25 North Colonnade, London, EH14 5HS and PRA in the United Kingdom to conduct Classes I (life & annuity), Ill (linked long term) and VII (pension fund management) of long term insurance business.
+The Company is authorised by the Prudential Regulation Authority (PRA), 20 Moorgate, London, EC2R 6DA and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, London, E20 1JN and PRA in the United Kingdom to conduct Classes I (life & annuity), III (linked long term) and VII (pension fund management) of long term insurance business.
 Financial supervision is undertaken by the PRA.
-The registered office is Bow Bells House, 1 Bread Street, London EC4M 9HH.
+The registered office is 280 Bishopsgate, London EC2M 4AG.
 The registered number is 03526143.
 The Company's Auditor is KPMG LLP, Saltire Court, 20 Castle Terrace, Edinburgh, EH1 2EG.

 abrdn Group supervision is undertaken by the FCA.
-An extract of organisation structure showing the position of abrdn Group companies directly relevant to abrdn Life is shown below:
+An extract of the organisation's structure showing the position of abrdn Group companies directly relevant to abrdn Life is shown below: